 Principal Component Analysis Card¶

-For dimensionality reduction applications, we set a cut-off value, such as 90%, for the explained variance, so that the minimum principal components required to attain this cutoff are then used to represent the data.
+For dimensionality reduction applications, we set a cut-off value, such as 90%, for the explained variance, so that the minimum principal components required to attain this cut-off are then used to represent the data.

-Next, the 2-dimensional scatter plot represents the data set in the dimensional space of the first two principal components.
+The 2-dimensional scatter plot represents the data set in the dimensional space of the first two principal components.
 Notice that the variation is largest in the direction of the first principal component.

-Lastly, the heatmap shows the principal component loading vectors, used in the linear transformation of the data from its original dimension to the reduced PCA dimension.
+The heatmap shows the principal component loading vectors, used in the linear transformation of the data from its original dimension to the reduced PCA dimension.